JoshuaQSH/FALCON-TTDforGNNs/README.md

 ## Prerequest

-- Mannaully install the correct torch+cuda version in `requirements.txt` and then try run `pip install -r requirements.txt`.
+- Mannaully install the correct torch+cuda version in `requirements.txt` and then try run `pip install -r requirements.txt`. `dgl` and `torch v2.x` maight need to install seperately.

-- Setup the custom cuda kernel:
+- Setup the custom cuda kernel (the dir pointing to the `cub` need to modify first):
 ```shell
 $ cd FBTT
 $ python setup.py install